In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 It does appear to be a trending niggle, so if milk temperature and/or quality of the milk texture are particularly important to you, this may not be the perfect machine for you.

-Take off the Panarello to work with the steam pipe as a steam wand – or look at the likes of the Sage Oracle, or Sage Oracle Touch which have pro steam wands, and can create brilliant milk texture, however I’ll talk about these machines shortly.
+Take off the Panarello to work with the steam pipe as a steam wand – or look at the likes of the Sage Oracle, or Sage Oracle Touch which have pro steam wands, and can create brilliant milk texture, however I’ll speak about these machines shortly.

 Check Price – Amazon UK Check Price – Currys